khibino/haskell-relational-record/quickstart.md

     main :: IO ()
     main = putStrLn $ show helloWorld ++ ";"

-This code defines queries called 'hello' and 'world'.
-And 'helloworld' composes them by joining them on the first element of the tuples.
+This code defines queries called `hello` and `world`.
+And `helloworld` composes them by joining them on the first element of the tuples.

 This code generates the following SQL statement: